SirLouen/wordpress-docs/trac-workflow-keywords.md

 **2nd-opinion**

-Another person is needed to express an opinion about the problem or the solution.
+An opinion is wanted from a [core developer](https://make.wordpress.org/core/handbook/about/organization/#the-wordpress-core-team) or any other member of the development community about the problem or the solution in the ticket.

 **needs-copy-review**